Skip to main content

 What Are Monitors?

-Monitors run Exa searches on a cron schedule and deliver results to a webhook endpoint.
+Monitors run Exa searches on a recurring schedule and deliver results to a webhook endpoint.
 Each run finds and synthesizes results, with automatic deduplication so you only see new content across runs.
 Use them to track competitor announcements, new funding rounds, regulatory changes, research publications, or any topic you want to follow over time.

 Key Capabilities